 Given a string of English alphabets.
 The task is, for every character in the string print its position in the English alphabets.

 Note: The characters in the string are considered to be case-insensitive.
-That is, both ‘A’ and ‘a’ are at first position.
+That is, both ‘A’ and ‘a’ is at the first position.

 Output: 7 5 5 11 19